The Estate

 The winery: where it all happens

 When we arrived in 2006, the winery had been seriously neglected and was in urgent need of modernization.
 To produce wines to match our expectations and that of our consultants, it had to be completely rethought.
 Today the ancient stone walls uncovered during the restoration house the best technology we felt adequate to our team’s requirements, marrying tradition and modernism in pursuit of excellence.
-Most importantly, a wide range of small thermo regulated stainless vats was selected to hold independently the harvest of each plot or sub plot of the varietals planted.
-This allows for very precise fine tuning when the time comes to blend our wines.
+Most importantly, a wide range of small thermoregulated stainless vats was selected to hold independently the harvest of each plot or sub plot of the varietals planted : this allows for very precise fine tuning when the time comes to blend our wines.

 - RED WINE